 Colleen and Floyd have a very lively family, all of whom made me feel very welcome.
 Definitely one to remember.

-If, for whatever reason, you can’t watch the slideshow right now, here is a selection of photos that you can scroll through.
+Here is a selection of photos that you can scroll through.

 So there you have it.
 I hope you enjoyed those photos.
 Get in touch with any questions, comments or if you want to check my availability.